 Upgrade Your Pantry Door

-So we decided to trade out of basic stock builder grade door to something with a little bit more personality.
-Below is a before picture of my kitchen, with the basic door.
-You may also notice we have not even done the Wainscot panels on the island at this point either.
-That project can be seen at the 5 Budget Friendly Kitchen Upgrades link.
+We decided to Upgrade Your Pantry Door and trade out of basic builder grade door, to something with a little bit more character and personality.
+Below is a before picture of my kitchen, with the basic white paneled door.
+You may even also notice we have not even done the Wainscot Panel Island Upgrade project yet on the island at this point.

 Next step was to drill out the door knob.
 This part is a little trickier since you really need to make sure these parts align.
 We purchased a door knob jig from Ryobi to make this job easier, best $20 you will ever spend.

-Once you have painted your door the desired color and removed that god awful film, the next thing to do is lay out your stick on letters.
+Once you have painted the door your desired color and removed that god awful film, the next thing to do is lay out your stick on letters.
 I would recommend a vinyl stick on letter for easy wipe down.

 This step you will want to measure to the center of door both vertically and horizontally.
 Then based on your preferred spacing and number of letters determine your middle and start from there.
 I used blue painters tape in order to adjust and move letter’s until I liked the spacing and layout.